pviwatkurkul/cse15l-lab-reports/lab-report-2.md

 * As you can see this code is gonna make use of *assertArrayEquals* to compare the expected output of an array to the input that has been run with the method.

-* Unsprisingly, the test did not pass and outputted an error that shows a sympton of the bug in the test.
+* Unsurprisingly, the test did not pass and outputted an error that shows a sympton of the bug in the test.

 ~~~
 {